ThySeth/WastefulDB/README.md

 # <ins>Update Notes</ins>
-- When initializing the WastefulDB constructor, it freaks out when no arguments are supplied.
-To solve this, put curly brackets without any arguments as a temporary solution.
+- Fixed the constructor throwing a reference error when no arguments are specified.
 - The {log} option now allows for directory specification similar to every function.
 Declare {log} as an object with {enable: Boolean, dir: "path"}

-<div style="text-align: right"> v1.6.3 </div>
+<div style="text-align: right"> v1.6.2 </div>